-MICHAEL LEPLEY is Housing Research & Advocacy Center's Senior Research Associate.
+MICHAEL LEPLEY is Fair Housing Center for Rights & Research's Senior Research Associate.
 He received his Master of Public Administration from the University of Pittsburgh's Graduate School of Public and International Affairs.

-LENORE MANGIARELLI is Housing Research & Advocacy Center's Research Associate.
+LENORE MANGIARELLI is Fair Housing Center for Rights & Research's Research Associate.
 She received her Master of International Development from the University of Pittsburgh's Graduate School of Public and International Affairs.